-Although the company referred to in the customer email was not a certified organic company, their soap was labeled “organic” and the word organic was used in their company name.
-Which is not allowed!
+Although the company referred to in the customer email was NOT a USDA certified organic company, their soap was labeled “organic” and the word organic was also used in their company name.
+Which is technically not allowed!

 The National Organic Program (NOP) of the United States Department of Agriculture (USDA) has specific labeling rules, as I will discuss below, but there is no effective enforcement of these rules for soap or personal care products.
 As a result, the word "organic" on personal care products often means very little.